giellalt/giellalt.github.io/MaturityClassification.md

 - The number of false positives is below 20 %
 - Correction mechanism gives relevant connection in top-5 in most cases

+##### Grammar checker

+- several error detection rules with suggestions
+- systematic work on classes of errors relevant for the language community

 ### Production ![Maturity: Production](https://img.shields.io/badge/Maturity-Production-rightgreen.svg)

 #### General criteria